A Grown-Up Romantic Dessert

 Spear Each Dipping Tidbit Securely

-Spear a chunk of fruit, cube of cake, etc. with the tip of your fondue fork and push the tidbit far enough onto the tines so that the little fins on the ends pierce all the way through the food.
+Spear a chunk of fruit, a cube of cake, etc. with the tip of your fondue fork and push the tidbit far enough onto the tines so that the little fins on the ends pierce all the way through the food.
 This will help prevent your tasty morsel from falling off the fork and into the pot (or onto the table).

 Keep Track of Your Fondue Fork